-5.5.14 This policy aims to encourage new development that respects the Character Area features in which it is situated and does not detract significantly from its surroundings, so that these Areas continue to maintain their distinctiveness and surroundings, and contribute to the quality of life in Maghull.

-5.5.15 The Town Council recognises that new designs and developments that add to the quality of the built environment of Maghull are to be welcomed.
+- 5.5.14 This policy aims to encourage new development that respects the Character Area features in which it is situated and does not detract significantly from its surroundings, so that these Areas continue to maintain their distinctiveness and surroundings, and contribute to the quality of life in Maghull. - 5.5.15 The Town Council recognises that new designs and developments that add to the quality of the built environment of Maghull are to be welcomed.
 The Town Council encourages new development proposals to have greater regard for their surroundings to help assimilate the development into the street scene.
 In the view of the Town Council it is often the detail of the proposed development in terms of materials and in particular boundary treatments that respect the local area, that would help achieve this.
+Where appropriate, developers are encouraged to submit a Design and Access Statement in support of development proposals to demonstrate how the requirements of Policy MAG 4 have been addressed.